wdporter/acim/text/3-the-innocent-perception/index.md

 #### substituted

-5.&emsp;Nothing can prevail against a Son of God who commends Son-of-God’s spirit into the Hands of [Son-of-God’s] Father.
+5. Nothing can prevail against a Son of God who commends Son-of-God’s spirit into the Hands of [Son-of-God’s] Father.
 <sup>2</sup>By commending Son-of-God’s spirit into the Hands of the Father the mind awakens from its the mind’s sleep and remembers its the mind’s Creator.
 <sup>3</sup>All sense of separation disappears.
 <sup>4</sup>The Son of God is part of the Holy Trinity, but the Trinity Trinity’s-self is One.